 Ultrasonic humidifiers, on the other hand, release water droplets directly into the air.
 Those droplets become vapors only after they’ve left the humidifier.
 Ultrasonic humidifiers create a cool mist using ultrasonic sound vibrations.
 Like evaporative humidifiers, they contain a reservoir that you fill with water.
 They also contain an element that vibrates at a very high frequency (beyond what humans can hear).
 The vibrations send microscopic droplets of water into the air, where they quickly evaporate, which is how they increase humidity.

 Each product type has their own pros and cons.
 While ultrasonic humidifiers are more effective at sending moisture into the air, this can also be a major drawback.
 Excess humidity seriously increases the risk of creating an environment where dampness and mold can proliferate.
-There has been at least American Academy of Pediatrics “Inhalational Lung Injury Associated With Humidifier “White Dust”” View Source of an infant sustaining serious lung damage as a result of inhaling the mineral dust expelled by an ultrasonic humidifier.
+There has been at least one known case American Academy of Pediatrics “Inhalational Lung Injury Associated With Humidifier “White Dust”” View Source of an infant sustaining serious lung damage as a result of inhaling the mineral dust expelled by an ultrasonic humidifier.

 Ultrasonic humidifiers are generally more compact and quieter than evaporative humidifiers.
 However, if the droplets don’t have time to evaporate before they land on a surface or if the air is already humid, evaporative humidifiers can end up creating a puddle of water on the floor.

-Both product categories can increase your risk of inhaling harmful particulates, such as bacteria and mold, Journal of Building Engineering “The impact of using portable humidifiers on airborne particles dispersion in indoor environment ” View Source has shown evaporative humidifiers to be far safer.
+Both product categories can increase your risk of inhaling harmful particulates, such as bacteria and mold, research Journal of Building Engineering “The impact of using portable humidifiers on airborne particles dispersion in indoor environment ” View Source has shown evaporative humidifiers to be far safer.

 How We Got Here